Language

 Smart Defaults

-You only need to fill in the Basic SEO tab.
-Open Graph fields automatically inherit from Basic SEO, and Twitter Card fields inherit from Open Graph (then Basic SEO).
-Override any field individually when you need different text for social sharing.
+Open Graph fields inherit from Basic SEO and Twitter fields inherit from Open Graph, so you only override when you need different text.

 Live Multi-Platform Preview